VuokkoH/koronavirus-avoindata/README.md

-# Joining COVID-19 data to health care district polygons in Finland
+# Health care district polygons in Finland

 This repository contains two Jupyter Notebooks:
-1. Workflow for **creating GIS layer for health district polygons**: [create_health_district_polygons.ipynb](create_health_district_polygons.ipynb)
+1. Workflow for **creating health district polygons**: [create_health_district_polygons.ipynb](create_health_district_polygons.ipynb)
 2. Example of **how to join COVID-19 data to the health district layer**: [explore_covid_data.ipynb](explore_covid_data.ipynb)

-This repository was built on top a repository from [the Helsingin Sanomat datadesk](https://github.com/HS-Datadesk/koronavirus-avoindata) which I spotted on [Twitter](https://twitter.com/EsaMakinen/status/1237007961853173761).
-Please note that the example COVID-19 dataset in this repository is outdated.
+This repository was forked from [the Helsingin Sanomat datadesk](https://github.com/HS-Datadesk/koronavirus-avoindata) which I spotted on [Twitter](https://twitter.com/EsaMakinen/status/1237007961853173761).
+Please note that the example COVID-19 dataset in this repository is outdated (from 9 MARCH 2020).

-## Health district polygons for Finland as GeoJson
+## View and download health care district GIS layers

 - [healthDistrictsEPSG4326.geojson](healthDistrictsEPSG4326.geojson) (WGS 84; click to view in bowser)
 - [healthDistrictsEPSG3067.geojson](healthDistrictsEPSG3067.geojson) (ETRS89 / TM35FIN(E,N) - Finland; download geojson and open, for example, in QGIS)

+There is also a [csv file containing population per health care district on 31.12.2018](healtCareDistricts_population_31_12_2018.csv) based on information from Statistics Finland.

-The health district polygons are based on [Statistics Finland municipality polygons](https://www.stat.fi/org/avoindata/paikkatietoaineistot/kuntapohjaiset_tilastointialueet.html) and a [list of health care districts by municipality from Kuntaliitto](https://www.kuntaliitto.fi/sosiaali-ja-terveysasiat/sairaanhoitopiirien-jasenkunnat).
+The health care district polygons and population information are based on [data from Statistics Finland](https://www.stat.fi/org/avoindata/paikkatietoaineistot/vaesto_tilastointialueittain.html) and a [list of health care districts by municipality from Kuntaliitto](https://www.kuntaliitto.fi/sosiaali-ja-terveysasiat/sairaanhoitopiirien-jasenkunnat).
 See the [Jupyter notebook](create_health_district_polygons.ipynb) for processing steps.

-Please use at your own discretion (no warranty that they are correct or up-to-date).
+Please use materials in this repository at your own discretion (no warranty that they are correct or up-to-date), and give credit to Statistics Finland for the data.

 ## Copyright information for the COVID-19 data: MIT-licence